 R v Steven Riley & others (March 2017) Howard Shaw Prosecuted on behalf of DEFRA.
 Causing unnecessary cruelty to a bovine animal awaiting slaughter.
 Cases stated appeal by defence.
 Case significant to the CPS as it confirmed the CPS as the “prosecutor” for the time limitation provisions of animal welfare legislation.
 The judgement also addressed the liability of partners in such cases.

 City of York Council -v- Joseph Rowntree Housing Trust (March 2017) Tom Gent prosecuted on behalf of York City Council York Crown Court found that the residential care home was guilty of not having a suitable and sufficient risk assessment in place and that as a result of climbing out of a second floor window on 1 November 2011, a resident sustained injuries which later contributed to her death.
 Press Coverage

-R v Horner (Ongoing) Pending trial at Sheffield Crown Court Simon Clegg prosecutes on behalf of the EA the company accused of filling warehouses with unlawful waste after allegedly charging large sums to dispose of it legitimately.
+R v Horner (August 2017) Pending trial at Sheffield Crown Court Simon Clegg prosecutes on behalf of the EA the company accused of filling warehouses with unlawful waste after allegedly charging large sums to dispose of it legitimately.